finos/datahelix/docs/user/UserGuide.md

 ## Generating Data

-This page details how to generate data with a given profile.
+This section details how to generate data with a given profile.

 ### Using the Command Line

-For first time setup, see the [Generator setup instructions](BuildAndRun.md).
+For first time setup, see the [Generator setup instructions](#Build-and-run-the-generator).

 To generate data run the following command from the command line

 `java -jar <path to JAR file> generate [options] --profile-file="<path to profile>" --output-path="<desired output path>"`

 * `[path to JAR file]` the location of generator.jar
-* `[options]` optionally a combination of [options](../commandLineOptions/GenerateOptions.md) to configure how the command operates
+* `[options]` optionally a combination of [options](https://github.com/finos/datahelix/blob/master/docs/user/commandLineOptions/GenerateOptions.md) to configure how the command operates
 * `<path to profile>` the location of the JSON profile file
 * `<desired output path>` the location of the generated data.
 If this option is omitted, generated data will be streamed to the standard output.

 ### Example - Generating Valid Data

-Using the [Sample Profile](ExampleProfile1.json) that was created in the [previous](CreatingAProfile.md) section, run the following command:
+Using the [Sample Profile](#Example-Profile) that was created in the previous section, run the following command:

  `java -jar <path to JAR file> generate --profile-file="<path to ExampleProfile1.json>" --output-path="<path to desired output file>"`